numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 during creation which can be set to an arbitrary dictionary value, but seems rarely used in practice (one recent and prominent user is h5py).

-Many datatype specific functions are defined within a C structure called :c:type:`PyArray_ArrFuncs`, which is part of each ``dtype`` instance and has a similarity to Pythons ``PyNumberMethods``.
+Many datatype-specific functions are defined within a C structure called :c:type:`PyArray_ArrFuncs`, which is part of each ``dtype`` instance and has a similarity to Python's ``PyNumberMethods``.
-For user defined datatypes this structure is exposed to the user, making ABI compatible changes changes impossible.
+For user-defined datatypes this structure is exposed to the user, making ABI-compatible changes changes impossible.
-This structure holds important information such as how to copy, cast, and provides space for pointers to functions, such as comparing elements, converting to bool, or sorting.
+This structure holds important information such as how to copy or cast, and provides space for pointers to functions, such as comparing elements, converting to bool, or sorting.
 Since some of these functions are vectorized operations, operating on more than one element, they fit the model of ufuncs and do not need to be defined on the datatype in the future.
-For example the ``np.clip`` function was previously implemented using ``PyArray_ArrFuncs`` and is now implemented as ufuncs.
+For example the ``np.clip`` function was previously implemented using ``PyArray_ArrFuncs`` and is now implemented as a ufunc.

 Discussion and Issues
 """""""""""""""""""""